StanleyTK/SmartPlanner/README.md

 # To-do app

-Project will be used for CS348 Final Project, learning Python Django, and deploying the project
+Project will be used for CS348 Final Project

+Frontend: React, Next.js, Tailwind CSS
+Backend: Python, Django, AWS